GRestivo/Data-Structures/A3/README.txt

 Student #: 0971067
 Last date modified: 11/14/2017

-PLEASE NOTE: For function 4 the output is in the form 'key:word' because in my program the key and row index are the same, so to reduce output redundency the index column has been removed

 Discription of program:

 This program reads in a file from the command line, a file that holds a list of words, 1 per line, and inserts each word